Post-Doctoral Researcher. Janis obtained his BSc and PhD in Earth Sciences from the University of Glasgow, completed a PhD in the

-Tullow Lecturer in Structural Geology.
+Assistant Professor in Structural Geology.
 A graduate of University College Cork with an MSc in Structural Geology from

 Imperial College, Conrad completed a PhD on the structure and hydraulic properties of faults from the University of Liverpool.

 Conrad has been a member of the group since 1987 and a Joint Director since 2005.
 His current interests include the growth of

 fault zones and fault systems, the impact of faults on fluid flow and the application of DEM (discrete element method) mechanical

 modelling approaches to many technical issues related to faulting.

 TEL:+353 (0)1 716 2608

-Senior Research Fellow.
+Associate Professor.
 A graduate of Imperial College, Tom joined the group in February 1997 after completing

 a PhD at Heriot-Watt University on the geometry and modelling of faults and fault networks and their impact on fluid flow.
 Tom has been

-Joint Director of the group since 2005, and his principal research interests include the impact of faults
+Joint Director of the group since 2005, and his principal research interests include the impact of faults and other fractures

-for the flow modelling of faulted rock volumes.
+for modelling faulted (and unfaulted) rock volumes.